emeka43/heycar-test/README.md

 ### Disclaimer and limitations

-- The tests from each framework should be run in headless mode due to cloudflare blocking access to the test runs when running them in UI mode.
+- The tests from each framework should be run in headless mode due to cloudflare blocking access to the test runs when running them in UI mode - the playwright tests also fail intermittently due to cloudflare restrictions
 - The playwright test will fail when running npx cypress run due to both tests having the same spec pattern (spec.ts) but they both pass when run individually
-- Assertions can be flaky due to the apply button failing to click intermittently